devpi/devpi/doc/userman/devpi_concepts.rst

 .. note: Throughout this document, references to *devpi* impply the ``devpi client`` whereas references to the
          ``devpi server`` will be explicit.

-The diagram depicts the topology of a master server as well as their index structures:
+The diagram depicts the topology of a primary server as well as their index structures:

 .. image:: ../images/devpi-topology.svg